-There is an alternative standard for replacement property, but only if (a) the converted property is real property and was held for productive use in a trade or business or for investment, and (b) the conversion was due to a condemnation or threat of condemnation.
+There is an alternative standard for replacement property, but only if the property is lost due to a condemnation and was held for productive use in a trade or business.
 In this case, the replacement property qualifies if it is “like kind” to the converted property.
-This is an optional standard that the taxpayer can elect to use, and the term “like kind” means the same thing as like kind under IRC Section 1031.
+The term “like kind” means the same thing as like kind under IRC Section 1031.
 In most, but not all cases, it is easier to comply with the “like kind” standard than the “similar or related in service or use” standard.

 A 1033 exchange is a useful tool to defer tax when you lose property because of a casualty or condemnation yet have gain from the insurance or condemnation proceeds.
 These are some of the basic rules, but if you are contemplating a 1033 exchange, you should investigate the details further with your tax advisor.
 First American Exchange is always available to answer your questions and to help you set up a tax deferred exchange, based on Internal Revenue Code Section 1031.

 Stay up to date on the 1031 exchange industry, sign up for updates here.